Vintharas/js13k-spaceshooter/README.md

   - instead of destroying asteroid, makes asteroids smaller
   - energy moves towards the ship, when the ship is near
 - shield
-  - shield is available when you have max energy
+  - [*] shield is available when you have max energy > 4/5
-  - it recharges at the same speed as energy (so when it is on, energy doesn't recharge) (the baseline for energy)
+  - [*] it recharges at the same speed as energy (so when it is on, energy doesn't recharge) (the baseline for energy)
-  - if energy goes low or it is broken it disappears
+  - [*] if energy goes low or it is broken it disappears
+  - improve art and flickering animation
 - stars
   - [*] testing sprites so far
   - [*] two different layers with different speeds and intensity